What To Do When Your Basement Floods

 If the source of water isn’t from a storm, there may be a number of causes like a cracked pipe, damaged water heater, or a leaking appliance.
 It could also be from overflowing gutters or surface water running down your foundation.
 If you can identify a water source, turn it off and unplug appliances.
 It’s also important to turn off your power if you have standing water.

-Because of the damage caused by basement floods, it's a good idea to call a professional to diagnose the problem and fix it.
+Because of the damage caused by basement floods, it’s a good idea to call a professional to diagnose the problem and fix it.
 Give us a call, and an A.B.
-May licensed plumber will work with you to solve the problem and suggest ways to keep it from flooding again.
+May professional plumber will work with you to solve the problem and suggest ways to keep it from flooding again.

 Before you do anything else, turn off electricity, power, and gas.
 Do not walk into a flooded basement if the power is on.
 If you cannot turn the power off without entering the flooded space, call A.B.
 May for professional help.
 Any time there is standing water inside of your home, there is a risk of electrical shock.
 Use extreme caution.

 Depending on the amount of water, you can use a pool pump, a sump pump, a shop vac, or a mop to remove the water.
 If there is a lot of water, you may need to contact a restoration company.

 It’s also easy to rent a wet vac from a local hardware store.
 Once the water has been absorbed and removed, open all windows and set up fans to face them.
 Again, depending on the amount of water and source of the flooding, it may be best to contact a restoration company.